11. Lesson 09 Buzzer¶

 Buzzer is a kind of electronic sound receiver with integrated structure.
-It is widely used as a voice device in electronic products like computers, printers, copying machines, alarm apparatus, electronic toys, auto electronic devices, telephones, etc..In this experiment, we are going to use Micro:bit to drive buzzer and make its sound circulate between high frequency and low frequency just like alarm song.
-And we will present its sound frequency on Micro:bit screen with bar chart format.
+It is widely used as a voice device in electronic products like computers, printers, copying machines, alarm apparatus, electronic toys, auto electronic devices, telephones, etc..In this experiment, we are going to use micro:bit to drive buzzer and make its sound circulate between high frequency and low frequency just like alarm song.
+And we will present its sound frequency on micro:bit with bar chart format.

 Tips: If you want all components above, you will need Elecfreaks micro:bit Starter Kit.

 Buzzer is a kind of voice device.
 It is made of vibration and resonance device.
 According to the difference of control method, we can divide buzzer into active type and passive type.

 Here’s the working principle of active buzzer: Because active buzzer has integrated amplify sampling circuit and resonance system, when DC power input passes through active buzzer, it will make resonance device generate sound signal.
 We can see the schematic diagram below for the working principle of active buzzer:

 The working principle of passive buzzer is: When square wave signal passes through the buzzer, its resonance device will transform the square wave signal input into sound signal output.
 Below is the schematic diagram for the working principle of passive buzzer: